tugberkgoc/foundation-notes/05 JavaScript.md

 console.log(ECMA6Student.studentCount()) // prints '2'
 ```

-Notice that the static vsriable `count` is public (so the `studentCount()` method is somewhat superfluous in this example!).
+Notice that the static variable `count` is public (so the `studentCount()` method is somewhat superfluous in this example!).
 This highlights one of the limitations of JavaScript, the lack of a simple way to define private attributes (variables and methods).
 The next section goes into this in more detail and explains some workarounds (hacks) to get around this.

 ### 4.5 Handling Data Encapsulation